Code-Institute-Submissions/franciskadutoit/README.md

     1. Reduce the width of the window to confirm that the content moves from the right of the screen to the bottom of the image for mobile and tablet.
     2. Reduce the width of the window to confirm the text for each project the text moves below the image for mobile.
 4. Review all functionality and responsiveness on my mobile phone and tablet.
+5. Review all functionality and responsiveness on different desktop browsers and fix a as with the UI Challenges page.

 #### Developer Portfolio Page:
 1. Navigation bar: